 Life Force magazine is a free, monthly, online, photo-led magazine which celebrates the art-form of the photo-essay.It has been described as the “Picture Post of the 21st Century” - a magazine that investigates the world and the human condition through the narrative of photography.Our photo-essays are about great photography and pushing the boundaries of the medium to explore conciousness and human perception, by harnessing the unique power that photography holds to capture a moment for analysis.
 Movies are often fantastic characterisations of life, such as Saving Private Ryan in which the ‘hyper-real’ is explored to great effect.
 Life Force magazine takes images directly from reality, exploring life as a movie that is continually playing out around us.

 Editor & Staff PhotographerDamian Birdis a photographer and photojournalist with many years of experience, working in war zones and trouble spots around the globe.
 He was educated in Photography at the Surrey College of Art and Design and at the London College of Communication where he studied for a post graduate degree in Photojournalism.
-In 2011 he founded Life Force magazine with his business partner and wife of 13 years, Alice.
+In 2011 he founded Life Force magazine with his business partner and wife of 15 years, Alice.
 As well as Editing Life Force magazine, he is currently engaged in photographing a series of photo-essays on English culture and has recently returned to Afghanistan (Aug 2013).
-His first book Seabird was released online in July 2017.He continues to have his work published in national and international newspapers and magazines including The Times, the Telegraph, the Express, the Observer, GQ, Esquire, Dazed & Confused,The Face, Country Life and Geographical magazine.
+His first book Seabird was released in November 2017.He continues to have his work published in national and international newspapers and magazines including The Times, the Telegraph, the Express, the Observer, GQ, Esquire, Dazed & Confused,The Face, Country Life and Geographical magazine.

 Creative & Marketing DirectorAlice Birdgraduated from Durham University with a degree in Linguistics before embarking on a career in public relations and marketing.
 She worked in large London agencies on well-known consumer brands and in smaller, in-house roles for eccentric entrepreneurs.
 Brands include: Kelloggs, Top Shop, Hugo Boss fragrances, Yo!
 Sushi and Simon Woodroffe of BBC’s Dragon’s Den.
 Whilst in London, she studied Art History at Birkbeck College, University of London.Alice grew up on the coast in West Dorset with her fashion designer Mother and artist and lecturer Father.
 She married Damian in 2002.